This Call Will Change Your Life.

 - You’re always sad and in emotional pain – unless you’re high on heroin.

 - The idea of going through the day without at least one Vicodin causes you great stress and anxiety.

 Mental illness can often be a gateway to addiction.
 You’re here because there is something going on in your life that you’ve been treating with drugs or alcohol.
 It’s time to identify that so you can heal.

-Your treatment plan must include an assessment by a clinician who specializes in dual diagnosis.
-Dual diagnosis is the understanding that addiction and mental illness can be occurring at the same time.
+Your treatment plan must include an assessment by a clinician who specializes in co-occurring disorders.
+Co-occurring disorder treatment addresses addiction and mental illness that is occurring at the same time.
 Clients with co-occurring disorders have great success when assessed and diagnosed by a specialist in this area.

 You’re here because you need help with addiction and the challenges that you face because of addiction.
-Addiction Campuses provides a free assessment to help you understand what you’re dealing with, and we provide a detailed treatment plan to help you treat this disease.
+Vertava Health provides a free assessment to help you understand what you’re dealing with, and we provide a detailed treatment plan to help you treat this disease.

 Instead Of 12 Steps, We Want You To Take Just One.

-Contact our addiction specialists at Addiction Campuses.
+Contact our addiction specialists at Vertava Health.
 We believe that in order to be successful for the long term your rehab treatment must compose of three specific elements – a medical component, a mental health component and a spiritual component.

 Medical Assessments And Treatment